FINANCIAL AID CODE OF CONDUCT POLICY

-Manor College abides by the following Code of Conduct, which is intended to comply and be interpreted in conformity with the Higher Education Opportunity Act of 2008 (“HEOA”).
-All Manor College Officers, employees, and agents with responsibility for student educational loans are required to comply.
+Manor College strives to avoid conflicts of interest and self-dealing in its Financial Aid office by following the Financial Aid Code of Conduct, which is intended to comply and be interpreted in conformity with the Higher Education Opportunity Act of 2008 (“HEOA”)

 This prohibition also applies to gifts to family members of the above individuals when the gift was given with the knowledge and acquiescence of such individual and the individual has reason to believe the gift was given because of such individual’s official position.

 Manor College will not enter into any “revenue-sharing arrangement” with any lender.
-A “revenue sharing arrangement” is an arrangement whereby the College recommends a lender of educational loans, and then in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the College, or an officer, employee or agent of the College.
+A “revenue sharing arrangement” is an arrangement whereby the College recommends a lender of educational loans, and then in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the College, or an Agent of the College.

 An “opportunity pool loan” means a private education loan made by a lender to a student attending the College or a family member of the student, that involves a payment, directly or indirectly, by the College of points, premiums, additional interest, or financial support to the lender for the purpose of the lender extending credit to the student or the student’s family.